 Can I Connect My Patio Gas Grill to Natural Gas?

 Most gas-fired outdoor grills come in a natural gas version.
 Most stores will have them available or can order for you.
 If you already have a gas grill, contact the manufacturer about getting a conversion kit.
 Conversion can take only a few minutes with little more than a wrench.
 Now all you need is a gas line run to a convenient patio location.

-For more information, call O’Leary Plumbing & Heating, Inc. to learn more.
+For more information, call O'Leary Plumbing & Heating, Inc. at (262) 314-4566.
 Let us make your summer grilling easier and more relaxing.

 What Can I Do to Make My Septic System Work Properly?